diegoruizpon/liver_computer_vision/README.md

 ## Dataset

-Data is obtained through The Cancer Imaging Archive (TCIA) [ref] which contains numerous datasets for different types of cancer.
-In this case, the dataset is the one mentioned before \textit{HCC-TACE-Seg | Multimodality annotated HCC cases with and without advanced imaging segmentation}.
+Data is obtained through The Cancer Imaging Archive ([TCIA](https://www.cancerimagingarchive.net/collection/hcc-tace-seg/))  which contains numerous datasets for different types of cancer.
+In this case, the dataset is the one mentioned in *HCC-TACE-Seg | Multimodality annotated HCC cases with and without advanced imaging segmentation*.
 The dataset has to be downloaded through the NBIA Data Retriever, and contains 51,968 images in DICOM format and has a size of 28.57 GB.
-The CT scans can be visualized online through the National Cancer Institute [ref] searching for the HCC-TACE dataset.
+The CT scans can be visualized online through the National Cancer Institute ([NCI](https://portal.imaging.datacommons.cancer.gov/explore/)) searching for the HCC-TACE dataset.
 As example, a sample of the image of a section from the pre-treatment scan for patient number 26 in the database, without and with the masks in the segmentation.

 ![sample_image_con_seg_25.png](readme_images/sample_image_con_seg_25.png)